civiform/civiform/cloud/deploys/dev_azure/README.md

 ## 1. Build, Tag and Push the Docker Image
-Run the following script which takes the IMAGE_TAG, DOCKER_REPOSITORY, DOCKER_USERNAME from your civiform_config.sh and builds, tags and pushes it up to docker hub.
+Run the following script which takes the IMAGE_TAG, DOCKER_REPOSITORY, DOCKER_USERNAME from your civiform_config.sh and builds/tags/pushes your local up to docker hub.
 You will need a custom docker hub in order to do this.
 Check with team on how to pay for docker hub pro.

 ```
-cloud/deploys/dev_azure/bin/docker-build-tag-push
+cloud/deploys/dev_azure/bin/docker-build-tag-push --tag=<IMAGE_TAG>
 ```

 ## 2. Update the image name/tag for your remote azure deploy